SergtoUn/Project/README.md

 4. Check if the staging table **staging_bots** contains any data;
 5. Check if the data input in the **games** table is within the presupposed ranges.

-## Logaical Approach to Work with Potential Challenges
+## Logical Approach to Work with Potential Challenges

 1. **The data was increased by 100x**.
 Unlike traditional databases, Redshift is designed to scale out by adding nodes to the cluster.
 Optimization comes from distribution styles of the columns over the clusters.
 So far, the following styles provide optimized performance:
    - besides the primary Kaggle dataset, all other data about games come from API calls.
 Chess games are approximately evenly distributed over the months, so the distribution key for the **games** is month;